 3. The Yellow Billed & Black Billed Amazon Parrots (Amazona collaria and Amazona agilis):

-Yellow-Billed and Black-Billed Parrots are native to Jamaica, and while closely related, each display their own unique characteristics.
-The yellow-billled amazon is a green bird with a pink throat, short tail and distinctive yellow bill.
+Yellow-Billed and Black-Billed Parrots are native to Jamaica, and while closely related, each displays their own unique characteristics.
+The yellow-billed amazon is a green bird with a pink throat, short tail and distinctive yellow bill.
 Its cousin, the black-billed amazon is pale green and yellow with a dark neck, and of course, a dark grey (black) bill.
 Found only in the tropical forests and mangrove forests of Jamaica, these special birds are usually found at high altitudes, especially around Mt Diablo, in the Cockpit country and within the Blue & John Crow Mountains. (seeing a pattern here?)
 Like the swallowtail, the parrots are also threatened by habitat loss and illegal trapping.

 4. The Jamaica Iguana (Cyclura colleil):